buntly/qbcanon/literature/united-states/hemingway.md

 ### A Farewell to Arms

-WWI ambulance driver Lieutenant Frederic Henry loves English nurse Catherine Barkley, who becomes pregnant.
-Henry deserts after Caporetto in Italy and they go to Switzerland, where she dies
+Account of the American Lieutenant Frederic Henry during WWI.
+Frederic plays pool with Count Greffi and is introduced to the nurse Catherine Barkley, by Rinaldi.
+Frederic is wounded in the knee in a mortar attack that kills Passini.
+Henry is moved to a hospital in Milan, Catherine is posted there and ends up impregnated.
+Catherine’s friend Helen Ferguson chastises Frederic.
+Miss Van Campen confiscates Frederic’s alcohol, believing it to be the cause of his jaundice.
+Frederic and Catherine flee to Switzerland by rowboat overnight.
+Catherine dies in childbirth and Frederic walks home in the rain.

 ### For Whom the Bell Tolls